Cord Cutting Setup for Beginners

 But if you combine Prime Video with an Amazon Fire device, you’ll get much better mileage out of Fire TV’s recommendation algorithm, since it tends to recommend Amazon Prime content.
 Especially for a beginner, the combo of an Amazon Fire device plus Amazon Prime content will be really nice to start your cord-cutting journey.

 Once we get outside of Netflix and Prime Video, there are 1,001 streaming apps out there.
-You’ve got Disney+, Hulu, CBS All Access, and on and on and on.
+You’ve got Disney+, Hulu, Paramount+, and on and on and on.
 There are also some amazing free apps out there as well.
 I’ve got lists of the best free apps for both Amazon Fire and Roku, so make sure you check those out.
 In fact, you could get rid of every paid service, just go with the free options, and you would still have more content at your fingertips than you could ever watch.
 What a world, huh?

 |Provider||Monthly price||Learn more|